 Kids who complete the Future A&P booths will receive a Future A&P pin, two hours of official FAA credit toward their A&P certificates, and, if they are among the first 1,000 kids to complete the skills, a tool kit.

 Supported by Van's Aircraft, this booth teaches how to buck solid rivets, using top-grade tools supplied by Avery Tools.
 Those wanting to learn more can work on a real RV-12 kit donated by Van's.
 The kids also can make a personalized metal riveted name badge.

-Features conventional four-cylinder engines and, with Pratt & Whitney's help, will be two PT-6 turbine engines that the kids inspect and work on under the guidance of skilled A&P mechanics and Pratt & Whitney volunteers.
+Features conventional four-cylinder engines the kids inspect and work on under the guidance of skilled A&P mechanics.

 Electronic Troubleshooting Booth

 Shows kids how to make simple wire circuits and also teaches about working with electricity.

 Supported by Hartzell Propeller, kids take a wooden prop blank and shape it into a finished propeller.
-Volunteers then burn the EAA and Hartzell logos into the wood, and the kids can collect autographs from aviation greats around the grounds.
+Volunteers then burn the EAA logo into the wood, and the kids can collect autographs from aviation greats around the grounds.

 Wooden Rib Building Booth